jdelarosaizq/FullStackSocialNetwork/README.md

 - We are looking for a solution where the candidate shows skills around application design, clean code and TDD.
 - We do not expect you to have all fully working, just some test suites that we can run using your preferred build tool.
 - We expect you to spend no more than a few hours on this task so we can discuss your prioritisation, design approach and quality aspects in the technical interview.

+### Before you start
+You will need your public repository to share your code.
+If you fork the project make sure you detach it from this one.
+Please do not create PRs.